-In 1992, Cathrine Sneed founded The Garden Project to serve a mission unlike any organization in the country: to provide job training and support to former offenders through counseling and assistance in continuing education, while also impacting the environment of the communities from which they come.
+In 1992, Cathrine Sneed founded The Garden Project (a nonprofit 501c3) to serve a mission unlike any organization in the country: to provide job training and support to former offenders through counseling and assistance in continuing education, while also impacting the environment of the communities from which they come.
 Ten years before, Cathrine founded the San Francisco County Jail Horticulture Project (1982-1992), a horticulture training program for inmates widely recognized as a milestone in prisoner rehabilitation.
 Inmates grew organic vegetables for donation.
 The program was a success, but there were few options once inmates were released.
 The problem was not unique to San Francisco.
 Across the country, and in California where numbers were especially high, lawmakers and experts had become increasingly concerned about alarmingly high recidivism.
 Through the work of The Garden Project, Sneed sought to impact recidivism rates by providing employment and support to former offenders.
 At an empty lot in San Francisco on Carroll Street adjacent to the Bayview/Hunter’s Point police station, Garden Project participants grew organic vegetables for donation, and also worked in another Garden Project program, the Tree Corps, planting thousands of street trees in San Francisco.
 The Garden Project model is a community-based response to crime, unemployment and underemployment, that links the stewardship of the environment and to the stewardship of the community.
 The United States Department of Agriculture hailed The Garden Project as “one of the most innovative and successful community-based crime prevention programs in the country.”

 Today, The Garden Project continues its mission – empowering at risk young adults through environmentally based job training and life skills programming, while transforming the urban environment.
 The Garden Project oversees an environmentally based apprenticeship training program for San Francisco residents called The Earth Stewards.
 The program also includes a special summer program and school year program for San Francisco high school students.